Wednesday, 20 August 2025

 4

-In all VMs' vmx file, add this before booting
+In all VMs' vmx files, add this before booting

 Disk.EnableUUID = "TRUE"